Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Is It Safe to Travel to Cabo San Lucas?
 Is it Safe To Travel to San Jose Del Cabo?

 In short: yes.
 It is considered safe to travel to both Cabo San Lucas and San Jose del Cabo.
-Violent events have plagued Mexico for quite some time leading the United States to issue a Level 2 Travel Advisory for the entire country of Mexico.
+Violent events have plagued Mexico for quite some time leading the United States to issue a Level 2 Travel Advisory or higher for the entire country of Mexico.
 This means that they recommend visitors exercise increased caution due to crime and kidnapping.
 However, the majority of the occurrences have involved locals and not tourists.

 So why is Los Cabos safe?